Inflating your Plane Pal is a very simple and quick process (two to three minutes, once you get the hang of it).

 Ensure the valves are placed on the aisle side so you can access them to inflate Plane Pal.

 To begin inflating, unhook the small fabric latch on the pump to allow it to expand.

 Screw one end of the hose into the pump labelled ‘inflate’ and connect it to Plane Pal’s valve.
-You may need to hold it in place.
+Ignore the "pointy" piece and plug the round fitting into the Plane Pal.
+It should fit fairly snuggly, however you may need to hold it in place.
 It’s best to inflate the bottom section first.

 Press the pump flat with your foot and then release it, so that the pump expands and flattens, up and down.
 This will inflate Plane Pal.
 Be sure not to over inflate it.
 It should feel firm but have some give.